marco-vrinssen/ClassicPlusBrutalist/README.md

 #### Auto Looting
 - Autolooting is enabled by default.
-- Makes autolooting instant.
+- Makes looting instant.

-#### Auto Sell and Repair
+#### Automatic Selling and Repair
-- Automatically sells gray items and performs repairs (if funds are available) when interacting with merchants.
+- Automatically sells gray items and repairs all gear when interacting with vendors.